westbrookjack/quadratic-reciprocity-galois/README.md

 ## Overview

-Quadratic reciprocity is one of the central results in number theory, describing a remarkable symmetry in quadratic residues between distinct primes:
+Quadratic reciprocity is one of the central results in number theory, describing a symmetry in quadratic residues between distinct primes:

-\[
+$$
 \left(\frac{q}{p}\right)
 = (-1)^{\frac{p-1}{2}\frac{q-1}{2}}
 \left(\frac{p}{q}\right).
-\]
+$$

 This exposition derives the result **purely through Galois-theoretic reasoning**, by studying the relationship between the Galois groups of cyclotomic and quadratic extensions.